DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 *An image from one ultrasound machine made to appear as if from another, using two simple brightness-based methods and a CycleGAN mapping.*

 ## Results
+In this section, we first present a comparison of different methods when trained and evaluated on the same dataset.
+Afterwards, we look into the domain transfer scenario: The systems are trained on data from one device and then evaluated on the other.

 ### In-domain performance
+Here, we compare the rule-based system currently in clinical use to the two deep learning conditions and two additional baselines using traditional machine learning.
+The below table shows the area under the curve (AUC) of the different methods on the test set portion of the Esoate dataset.
+It can be seen that all methods are relatively similar.
+The second column shows no proposed methods have statistically significantly higher AUC.
+However, all proposed methods offer a specificity-sensitivity tradeoff that is more geared towards sensitivity.

 |            | AUC   | p | Sn    | Sp    |
 |------------|-------|---|-------|-------|
 | Rule-based | 0.765 | - | 0.624 | 0.885 |